jimbrig/Engineered-Knowledge/0-Inbox/Flutter.md

 ### **The Dart Programming Language**

-Flutter apps are written in Dart.
+Flutter apps are written in [[Dart]].
 I like Dart.
 That said, I’m not a raving fan of it either.

 I think [Matt Sullivan](https://twitter.com/mjohnsullivan?lang=en) put it best in one of his talks (sorry can’t find the link) … and this is paraphrased …